Bulova is one of the longest-running brands in the US watch and clock-making industry. This American brand was founded in 1875 in downtown New York.

 First Range of Men’s Wristwatches

 By 1919, Bulova was able to release its first complete range of wristwatches for men.
 To market this, J. Bulova’s first popular advertising used an iconic visual style.
-This is also the reason why these watches became well-known with the American public.
+This is also the reason why these watches became well-known to the American public.

 First Radio Advertisement